 If you decide to send a Debt Validation Letter to Portfolio Recovery Associates, here's their address:Portfolio Recovery Associates, LLC

-Portfolio Recovery Associates frequently files debt lawsuits throughout the state of Texas.
-If you're being sued by Portfolio Recovery in Texas, beat them by filing a response in court and sending a Debt Lawsuit Settlement Letter.
-Read the rest of this article to learn more.
+Portfolio Recovery Associates frequently files debt lawsuits throughout the state of Texas (and all other states in the US).
+If you're being sued by Portfolio Recovery in Texas, beat them by filing a response in court and sending a Debt Lawsuit Settlement Letter

 Here's a list of guides for other states.